-- Game Management Zones (Appendix 10) will normally be the population management unit (PMU) for managing moose hunting. - Hunted moose populations will normally be managed to avoid declines and to ensure that the post-hunt bull:cow ratio remains above 30 bulls:100 cows.
-For low density moose population (< 200/1000 km), a minimum ratio of 50 bulls:100 cows is desired. - 3) Formal management objectives should be developed for each PMU in consideration of land use commitments, species at risk conservation (e.g. recovery of Mountain Caribou), broader ecosystems considerations (e.g. numbers and densities of predators), and First Nations needs. - 4) Population assessment, aided by a computer model where appropriate, should be used to determine the maximum allowable mortality level that will enable provincial and population management unit specific objectives to be achieved. - 5) The process for establishing the annual allowable harvest (AAH) for moose populations that are identified as a Category A under the Harvest Allocation policy. - 6) Considerations for hunting regulations, including use of success rates for calculating LEH authorizations, provincial bag limits, and recommended season structures.
+- 1) The primary spatial scale for moose management will normally be the population management unit (PMU).
+Currently, this is the Game Management Zone (GMZ, see Appendix 10). - 2) Hunted moose populations will normally be managed to avoid declines and to ensure that the post-hunt bull:cow ratio remains above 30 bulls:100 cows.
+For low density moose population (< 200/1000 km2), a minimum ratio of 50 bulls:100 cows is desired. - 3) Formal management objectives should be developed for each PMU in consideration of land use commitments, species at risk conservation (e.g. recovery of Mountain Caribou), broader ecosystems considerations (e.g. numbers and densities of predators), and First Nation's needs. - 4) Population assessment, aided by a computer model where appropriate, should be used to determine the maximum allowable mortality level that will enable provincial and population management unit specific objectives to be achieved. - 5) The process for establishing the annual allowable harvest (AAH) for moose populations that are identified as a Category A under the Harvest Allocation policy. - 6) Considerations for hunting regulations, including use of success rates for calculating LEH authorizations, provincial bag limits, and recommended season structures.